“`html

 What is it: Blade of the Immortal – Artistic Style and Technique

-Blade of the Immortal's art style is one of the series' most distinctive features.
+Blade of the Immortal's artistic style is one of the series' most distinctive features.
 Hiroaki Samura uses a combination of traditional illustration techniques with modern influences, resulting in a look that is both classic and innovative.
-Attention to detail is evident on every page, with meticulously drawn combat scenes that capture the brutality and beauty of the action.
-Samura is also known for its use
+The attention to detail is evident on every page, with meticulously drawn combat scenes that capture the brutality and beauty of the action.
+Samura is also known for his use of